nycnewman/ex-canton-gdpr/README.md

 Various privacy and payment regulations recommend the use of encryption to protect sensitive data.
 Sensitive data might include PII, PHI, payment or credit card data.

-Daml/Canton provides protection without encryption in the following forms:
+Out of the box, Daml/Canton provides protection without encryption in the following forms:

 - Native enforcement of access in the Daml data model and workflows.
   - Parties can only see contracts for which they are stakeholders.
 - Native privacy through the partial, segmented distribution of data only to stakeholders and their participants.
   - Canton only replicates copies of contracts to participant nodes of stakeholder parties.
 Other participants are unaware of the transactions or data, nor receive a copy.
-- Ability to rune the ledger to remove archived copies of data ("Right to Forget").
+- Ability to prune the ledger to remove archived copies of data ("Right to Forget").
   - Canton allows for controlled pruning of the ledger contents to purge archive contracts

 In many cases, the above may be sufficient for your business use case.